srf6413/youtube-hermes-config/README.md

         $ python3 main.py

 **Note:** The first time you run the project each 24hr period you will be brought to MOMA Single Sign on.
-Select the 'Use Security Code' option and generate a security code at go/sc to log in.
+Select the 'Use Security Code' option and **generate a security code at go/sc to log in**.
 Once you are logged in you will be brought to Buganizer.